Chapter 5 : Debrief

 Harry and Melanie exchanged greetings.
 Melanie had a pleasant and forthright demeanour and didn’t appear in the least star struck meeting Harry, which pleased him.
 She was a handsome looking woman somewhere in her mid-thirties with short light brown hair.

-Harry looked at Hermione and Ron for reassurance and then started.
+It was time.
+Harry looked at Hermione and Ron for reassurance and then began.

 “Thanks for all coming tonight.
 You are all here because you have the right to know what we three have been doing these past nine months.
 This isn’t going to be an easy night.
 We are going to find it tough telling this story and I think a number of you are going to find it hard to hear.
 Please keep in mind as we go through the story what you see in front of you.
-We three are all alive and Voldemort is dead.
-There were times, though, in the last nine months when that didn’t seem likely at all.”
+We three are all alive and Voldemort is dead.”
+He paused and then added in a quiet voice “there were times, though, in the last nine months, when that didn’t seem likely at all.”

-There was a sharp intake of breath from Molly Weasley.
-Her hand flew to her face now covered with fear and anguish.
-Arthur took her hands in his and looked into her eyes with worried concern.
+There was nothing wrong with Molly Weasley’s hearing.
+She drew in a sharp breath and her hands flew to her face.
+Arthur took her hands in his and looked into her eyes with concern.

 “Are you sure you’re ready for this, Molly?
 Maybe it’s too soon.”

-“No Arthur,” Molly struggled to regain her composure, “I need to hear this.”
+“No, Arthur,” said Molly, regaining her composure, “I need to hear this.”